Angel of the North: Construction and installation

-The foundations were laid in the autumn of 1996.

 Gormley made a number of smaller models of the Angel to refine its design.
 The last smaller model needed to be perfectly scaled-up to inform the shape of the final full-size sculpture.
-Newcastle University was commissioned to use a 3D modelling technique called stereophotography, whereby the model was scanned and a computer-generated replica created.
+Newcastle University was commissioned to use stereophotography to scan and create a computer-generated replica of the model.
 The details of the replica were then fed into a cutting machine to create the plates for Hartlepool Steel Fabrications.

 On 14 February 1998, the components were transported in convoy, the body on a 48-wheel trailer, from their construction site in Hartlepool to the installation site 28 mi away.
 The journey, undertaken at night, took five hours and attracted large crowds.
-The next morning, 15 February, the Angel was lowered into position.
+The next morning, the Angel was lowered into position.
 The first wing was attached to the body at around 11 am and the second at 4 pm.
 The spectacle of the installation attracted crowds of thousands and over 20 television crews.
 A plaque beside the angel contains a quotation from Gormley: "The hill top site is important and has the feeling of being a megalithic mound.
 When you think of the mining that was done underneath the site, there is a poetic resonance.
-Men worked beneath the surface in the dark....
+Men worked beneath the surface in the dark...
 It is important to me that the Angel is rooted in the ground—the complete antithesis of what an angel is, floating about in the ether.
 It has an air of mystery.
 You make things because they cannot be said."